tonycashbbb/create-react-app-2023/README.md

 [badges-prettier]: https://img.shields.io/badge/Prettier-F7B93E?style=for-the-badge&logo=prettier&logoColor=grey
 [badges-eslint]: https://img.shields.io/badge/ESLint-4B32C3?style=for-the-badge&logo=eslint

-## Make everything work
+## Something went wrong...

-**Tailwind**
+Some technologies might not work in your IDE.
+Here are some **tips** for some of them to resolve the issue:

-1. Webstorm version 2023.2
+### Tailwind
-1. Have a plugin "Tailwind CSS" in webstorm  installed and enabled
+Webstorm version 2023.2.
+Plugin "Tailwind CSS" in webstorm should be installed and enabled.

-**Prettier & ESLint**
+### Prettier & ESLint
-1. Check "run on save" in Prettier & ESLint settings
+Path to manual configuration.
+Check mark on "run on save" in Prettier & ESLint settings.

-**Webstorm configuration**
+### Webstorm configuration
-1. Go to package.json and hit "green-play-triangle" to start a project.
-It will automatically save in webstorm configuration
+Go to package.json and hit "green-play-triangle" to start a project.
+It will automatically save in webstorm configuration.